Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 - collecting any advance fees or other valuable consideration from a borrower prior to the closing of the loan

-If the principal violates the terms of his or her bond agreement, the bond covers any damages suffered by a consumer up to the full bond amount.
+If the principal violates the terms of their bond agreement, the bond covers any damages suffered by a consumer up to the full bond amount.
 The principal must reimburse the surety for any damages paid out.

 What’s the fine print?